mmerickel/pyramid_services/README.rst

   for dummy implementations for easy creation of templates and frontend logic.
 Later, the real service layer can be swapped in as it's developed, building out the backend functionality.

+- Most services may be implemented in such a way that they do not depend on Pyramid or a particular request object.